Never Gonna Leave This Bed

 "Never Gonna Leave This Bed" is a song performed by American pop rock band Maroon 5, taken from their third studio album, Hands All Over (2010).
 The song is a ballad and was written by frontman Adam Levine and produced by Robert John "Mutt" Lange.
 It was released as the third single by A&M Octone Records.
 It was released in Australia in January 2011.
 The song was later released to the US mainstream radio on May 17, 2011.

 The song received positive reviews from most music critics, who complimented the track's lyric and its sweet sound.
-It has gained significant airplay on U.S. radio and has charted on the Billboard Hot 100 and Adult Pop Songs, while reaching the top ten on the latter.
+It has gained significant airplay on U.S. radio and has charted on the Billboard Hot 100 and Adult Pop Songs, while reaching the top five on the latter.
 The music video features Russian model Anne Vyalitsyna (Adam Levine's then-girlfriend) and sees Levine snuggling with her on beds in various Los Angeles settings, as passersby give them curious looks.

 Background

-Frontman Adam Levine wrote this song after a "weekend bender."
+Frontman Adam Levine wrote this song after a "weekend bender".
 He told The Sun September 17, 2010: "I was totally depleted and got home, picked up a guitar and started writing this song.
 It's my favourite on the record.
 It's the most honest.
 It reflects a desperate longing to have somebody in my life, which I didn't at the time."